Skip to main content

 Follow step-by-step instructions to install Teachable MCP for your own use

-This MCP server, built with Anthropic’s TypeScript SDK, turns Teachable’s public API into a suite of tools for use with Claude Desktop.
-Run it locally to connect your Claude client to a Teachable school and manage courses, users, and transaction data—all through natural language.
+The Teachable MCP server turns your school's API into a suite of tools for use with Claude Desktop.
+Run it locally to connect your Claude Desktop client to a Teachable school and manage courses, users, and transaction data—all through natural language.
 Learn more about Teachable MCP.

 Note: This is experimental software.
 See the disclaimer included in the project directory for details and use at your own risk.